Originally designed as a racetrack in Roman times, chariots would race around the obelisk in the center, entertaining thousands of people.

 - The cameras have been carefully positioned so no buildings block the camera.

 - You can use these camera files to render the scene or use them as starting points.

-All sales images rendered in Poser Pro 2012 with the included camera presets.
+- All sales images rendered with the included camera presets.

-Designed for use in Poser 6 and above.
+Designed for use in DAZ Studio 4.9 and above with Iray.